Video-STAR: Reinforcing Open-Vocabulary Action Recognition with Tools: Experiment

 \textbf{Dataset and Metrics.} We evaluate our method on five standard action recognition benchmarks: UCF-101~\citep{soomro2012ucf101}, HMDB-51~\citep{kuehne2011hmdb}, Kinetics-400 (K-400)~\citep{I3d}, Kinetics-600 (K-600)~\citep{k600}, and Something-to-Something V2 (SSv2).
 UCF-101 has 13,320 video clips from 101 classes, while HMDB-51 includes 6,849 videos across 51 classes.
 For large-scale evaluation, we use K-400 and K-600, which contain 400 and 600 classes, respectively.
 SSv2 contains 174 fine-grained classes.
 Following prior work~\citep{vifi, xclip, ovclip}, we report average top-1 accuracy under the two settings.

-\textbf{Implementation Details.} We implement experiments on both Qwen2.5-VL-3B and Qwen2.5-VL-7B models.
-Learning rate is set to 5e-7 with an accumulated total batch size of 8 in both stages.
-The GRPO adopts a maximum completion length of 4,096 tokens and samples 4 responses per input.
+\yzl{ \textbf{Implementation Details.} We implement experiments on both Qwen2.5-VL-3B and Qwen2.5-VL-7B models.
 In stage one, we select 5,000 training samples constructed from Sec~\ref{sec:Training} for SFT.
 These same training samples are then reused for subsequent RL optimization during the stage two.
-The RL process was executed for 600 iterations and 1 epoch.
-More experimental details are shown in Appendix~\ref{appx:exp_details}.
+The training was conducted on eight NVIDIA H20 GPUs (90 GB memory each) using a 5k sample dataset with a batch size of 8.
+The process took 20 hours for 600 iterations (1 epoch), with 4 rollouts per sample and a learning rate of 5e-7.
+More experimental details are shown in Appendix~\ref{appx:exp_details}. }